SyncfusionExamples/WPF-Diagram-Examples/Samples/Connector/Segments/README.md

 # Segments sample

 This sample demonstrate how to create Orthogonal, Cubic curve, Qudratic curve and multiple segments for connetors.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/connector/segments/orthogonal